How to sell your home “for sale by owner”

 - Creating fliers with lots of good pictures and copy

-Finally, selling yourself can be a challenge if you have pets.
+Finally, selling your own home can be a challenge if you have pets.
 Most agents recommend that pets not be present when buyers are viewing the property.
-And definitely extinguish all pet odors before putting your house on the market or allowing people inside.
+Definitely extinguish all pet odors before putting your house on the market or allowing people inside.

 5. Am I willing to screen my own buyers?